 Follow Jackie DeAngelis on Twitter @JackieDeAngelis.

-CNBC's Jackie DeAngelis reports on oil plummeting from the commodity desk.
+CNBC's Jackie DeAngelis reports on the quarterly earnings reports for U.S. Steel.

 CNBC's Jackie DeAngelis reports on what's next for copper after it surges to a 2-year high.

 CNBC's Jackie DeAngelis provides the headlines from a meeting of oil ministers in Russia where there have been discussions about keeping promises to cut oil supplies.

 Ralph Acampora, called the godfather of technical analysis says a pause in the rally is coming.

 One technician sees oil, pinned below $50, more than doubling its current price.

 One strategist says there is one indicator that is signaling a breakout for the S&P 500.

 A top strategist at Russell Investments says the stock market rally could be losing its muscle.

 If you bail on stocks now, you may miss out on more record setting gains.